amail/alphamail-perl-client/README.md

-Comfirm AlphaMail Perl Client
+AlphaMail Perl Client
 ======================

 This module is the official client library for sending transactional emails with the cloud service AlphaMail.
 To use this service you need an account.
-You can sign up for an free account on our website (http://www.amail.io/).
+You can sign up for an free account on our website (http://amail.io/).

 This is not a service for sending SPAM, newsletters or bulk emails of any kind.
 This is for transactional emails exclusive.
-Read more about transactional emails at http://www.amail.io/
+Read more about transactional emails at http://amail.io/

 INSTALLATION